nhsconnect/gpconnect/pages/development/development_fhir_resource_guidance.md

 }
 ```

-Within the documentation every resource that could have the security label applied includes information to that end.

-For a Provider the label **MUST** be populated when the resource is not to be disclosed to a patient.
+For any resource carrying information that has been deemed to not be suitable to be disclosed to the patient:

+* in a response to [retrieve a patient's record](accessrecord_structured_development_retrieve_patient_record):

-For a Consumer, when a resource with the `NOPAT` label is encountered it **MUST** be made clear within the consuming system that the healthcare professional is not to disclose the information to the patient.
+  * Providers **MUST** include the `NOPAT` security label
+  * Consumers **MAY** utilise the information to display a message to the healthcare professional that the information is not to be disclosed to the patient

+* in a response to [migrate a patient's record](accessrecord_structured_development_migrate_patient_record):

+  * Providers **MUST** include the `NOPAT` security label
+  * Consumers **MUST** record the `NOPAT` security label against any resources as returned within the response from the Provider

-It is anticipated additional labels will be introduced in the future, therefore, the mere existence of the label is not enough to consider the information it not suitable for patient disclosure, the label **MUST** be `NOPAT`.
+It is anticipated additional labels will be introduced in the future and as such the existence of the label is not enough to consider the information is not suitable for patient disclosure.

 ## FHIR resource element/data type specific population requirements